PaddlePaddle/PaddleX/deploy/hps/README_en.md

 ## 2. Pipeline Material Packaging

-This stage mainly introduces the unified packaging function provided by the `sdk` directory  for multiple  pipelines.
-Meanwhile, this directory provides corresponding client and server code implementations for each pipeline:
+This stage mainly introduces how to package pipeline materials.
+This function is provided in the `sdk` directory, which offers corresponding client and server code implementations for each pipeline:

-`client`: Responsible for invoking the model services.
+- `client`: Responsible for invoking the model services.
-`server`: Deployed using the images built in [1.
+- `server`: Deployed using the images built in [1.
 Image Building](./README_en.md#1-image-building), serving as the runtime environment for model services.

-Packaging can be performed using the `scripts/assemble.sh` script.
+Before packaging the pipeline materials, you need to switch to the `sdk` directory and run the `scripts/assemble.sh` script in this directory for  packaging.
 For example, to package the general OCR pipeline, run:

 ```bash
 ./scripts/assemble.sh OCR